kytoonlabs/laravel-helm/README.md

 ## Testing

-In order to validate that the package is fully functional always we can run the tests
+In order to validate that the package is fully functional always we can run:

 ```js
 composer test